 Contractor shall correct any Deficiency in a Deliverable as follows:

-For any Non-cosmetic Deficiency, determined to be high priority in accordance with this Section 11.4, Contractor shall immediately commence corrective action and either correct or implement an appropriate workaround for such Non-cosmetic Deficiency within twelve (12) hours of providing notice to, or receipt of, Notice from the Consortium.
+For any Non-cosmetic Deficiency, determined to be high priority in accordance with this Section 11.4, Contractor shall immediately commence corrective action and either correct or implement an appropriate workaround for such Non-cosmetic Deficiency within twelve (12) hours of providing notice to, or receipt of, Notice from the Consortium in accordance with the approved Deliverable Project Control Document (“PCD”).
 A “high priority” Deficiency shall generally mean a Non-Cosmetic Deficiency that prevents core business processes from functioning properly or causes errors in the processing of cases.
 If a workaround is implemented, then Contractor shall permanently correct such Deficiency within thirty (30) days of the date on which notice was first provided for a high priority Deficiency.

-For any Non-cosmetic Deficiency, determined to be “normal priority” in accordance with this Subparagraph 11.4, Contractor shall either correct or implement an appropriate workaround for such Non-cosmetic Deficiency within a time period determined by the Consortium Executive Director, but in no event shall such time period be more than three (3) business days from Notice to, or receipt of Notice from, the Consortium.
+For any Non-cosmetic Deficiency, determined to be “normal priority” in accordance with this Subparagraph 11.4, Contractor shall either correct or implement an appropriate workaround for such Non-cosmetic Deficiency within a time period determined by the Consortium Executive Director, but in no event shall such time period be more than three (3) business days from Notice to, or receipt of Notice from, the Consortium in accordance with the approved Deliverable Project Control Document (“PCD”).
 A “normal priority” Deficiency shall generally mean any Non-Cosmetic Deficiency not deemed a “high priority” Deficiency, as determined by the Consortium Executive Director.
 If a workaround is implemented, then Contractor shall permanently correct such Deficiency within sixty (60) days of the date on which notice was first provided for a normal priority Deficiency.

-For any Cosmetic Deficiency, Contractor shall correct such Cosmetic Deficiency within a time period determined by the Consortium Executive Director, but in no event shall such time period be more than twenty (20) working Days of providing notice to, or receipt of notice from, the Consortium.
+For any Cosmetic Deficiency, Contractor shall correct such Cosmetic Deficiency within a time period determined by the Consortium Executive Director, but in no event shall such time period be more than twenty (20) working Days of providing notice to, or receipt of notice from, the Consortium in accordance with the approved Deliverable Project Control Document (“PCD”).

 Services Deficiencies.